 The hearings schedule provides details of proceedings taking place at the Commission up to 7 days in advance.
 However, hearings and conferences can sometimes change rooms or times on the day so it is often useful to also check the noticeboard either located in the foyer or in the Registry area on the day of the proceeding.

-Hearings are generally open to the public, though if you are unsure it may be useful to check with the Media and Communications Team before attending the Commission.
+Hearings are generally open to the public, though if you are unsure it may be useful to check with the Media team before attending the Commission.
 All conferences are usually private and closed to the public.

 Media are permitted to use public areas outside hearing rooms for interviews and mobile phone conversations – provided they do not interfere with the work of the Commission.